stackia/hackintosh-rog-strix-trx40/README.md

 - Sleep / Wake
 - Windows / macOS dual boot
 - Onboard 2.5G LAN (RTL8125)
+- HDMI / DP Audio
+- Multi-monitor setup

 ## What does not work

-- Shutdown (will instant reboot after shutdown)
+- Gracefully shutdown (will reboot instantly after shutdown)
+- Onboard Realtek USB Audio (the sound is distorted)
 - Apple Hypervisor (Docker for Mac, Parallels etc.) / Adobe ([patches](https://gist.github.com/naveenkrdy/26760ac5135deed6d0bb8902f6ceb6bd) available, but I don't use Adobe products)
 - Auto Unlock (can be enabled in System Preferences but actually doesn't work)
 - Sidecar (but we can use [Duet Display](https://www.duetdisplay.com/) as an alternative)